Singles tournaments — how it works (with examples)

 Draw diagram

 Same diagram component as a live event.
 Lines connect winners into the next round; scroll horizontally on small screens.
+The full bracket is shown; below, only Alex Chen's matches are listed.

 6–4, 7–6 (7–5)